TheHelmholtz/thehelmholtz.github.io/direction.md

 #### Attention and Memory

 Inference with multimodal distributions can be tricky.
 I believe attention, implemented as a kind of noisy gradient descent (MCMC with Langevin dynamics), has the potential to handle multimodal posteriors.
-In addition, through the act of binding, attention allows very complex inference to be performed with a very limited set of computational resources (sequential execution).

 Memory, on the other hand, is something we need if we want learning to be efficient.
 Our current models work reasonablly well at capturing population-level statistics.
 However, retaining instance-level information is an ability that is still